vifeng/TicketToTheMoon/tickettothemoon_BackEnd/README.md

    gradle bootRun
 ```

-Access to the backend API [http://localhost:8080](http://localhost:8080) in your browser.
+Access to the backend API [http://localhost:8080/api](http://localhost:8080/api) in your browser.

 ### Database configuration

 I have use the in memory database H2 for the moment.
 Once the application is up and running, visit the [h2-console](http://localhost:8080/h2-console) in your browser.
+Connect to the database with the credentials which are in the [application.properties](src/main/resources/application.properties) file.
 </br>

 # Few usefull commands